 Conduct an inspection

 Discovering a flood at your business property can be an unpleasant experience, but taking the time to prepare in case of a flood can help take a little bit of the stress off.
 Flooding can shift, damage and move parts of your building’s structure, which can make entering the facility dangerous.
-Ensure that an expert, such as your friendly neighbourhood TruShield representative, has done a thorough examination of the premises before you re-enter the building.
+Ensure that an expert, like a TruShield representative, has done a thorough examination of the premises before you re-enter the building.
 Below are some points to keep in mind:

 - Check for structural damage and don’t go inside if you suspect that the building or parts of it may collapse.
 If you see significant damage, have a qualified individual check the building before you enter.

 - Err on the side of caution.
 Assume that all stairs, floors, roofs, and overhangs are unsafe until they’ve been inspected.

 - Shut off the water supply to the property if you haven’t already done so.

 - If you haven’t already done so, turn off the power at the main breaker or fuse on the building’s service panel.
 If you’re unable to do this without stepping in water, have your utility company disconnect the power for you.